52North/deu-geoviewer-proxy/README.md

-# European Data Portal - EDP API CORS Proxy
+# data.europa.eu - DEU API CORS Proxy

 A lightweight web proxy managing a whitelist of domain names that provide a service which is registered in the European Data Portal.

-Initially the EDP API was based on CKAN.
+Initially the DEU API was based on CKAN.
 This has changed to a native API, still the naming in this component mostly still follows the original naming.